trustedlogin/docs/docs/flows.md

 ![Site Access Key login form](/img/flows/login/step-01.png)

-The form submits a `POST` HTTP request via AJAX that is received by the [`TrustedLogin\Vendor\AccessKeyLogin::handle()`](https://github.com/trustedlogin/vendor/blob/main/php/AccessKeyLogin.php#L106) method.
+The form submits a `POST` HTTP request via AJAX that is received by the [`TrustedLogin\Vendor\AccessKeyLogin::handle()`](https://github.com/trustedlogin/trustedlogin-connector/blob/main/php/AccessKeyLogin.php#L106) method.

-Receiving that request, [`TrustedLogin\Vendor\AccessKeyLogin::verifyGrantAccessRequest()`](https://github.com/trustedlogin/vendor/blob/main/php/AccessKeyLogin.php#L200) verifies that the nonce is valid and that the request is coming from inside the site.
+Receiving that request, [`TrustedLogin\Vendor\AccessKeyLogin::verifyGrantAccessRequest()`](https://github.com/trustedlogin/trustedlogin-connector/blob/main/php/AccessKeyLogin.php#L200) verifies that the nonce is valid and that the request is coming from inside the site.

-In addition, [`TrustedLogin\Vendor\Traits\VerifyUser::verifyUserRole()`](https://github.com/trustedlogin/vendor/blob/develop/php/Traits/VerifyUser.php#L17) checks to make sure the user is logged-in and has one or more of the roles that are required to access the site.
+In addition, [`TrustedLogin\Vendor\Traits\VerifyUser::verifyUserRole()`](https://github.com/trustedlogin/trustedlogin-connector/blob/develop/php/Traits/VerifyUser.php#L17) checks to make sure the user is logged-in and has one or more of the roles that are required to access the site.

 ### Step 2: Vendor Requests List of Matching Site IDs {#step-2-vendor-requests-list-of-matching-site-ids}

-The Vendor plugin requests a list of Site IDs that match that access key by sending a `POST` request to the `accounts/{$account_id}/sites/` SaaS endpoint.
+The Connector plugin requests a list of Site IDs that match that access key by sending a `POST` request to the `accounts/{$account_id}/sites/` SaaS endpoint.

 The request includes an `Authorization: Bearer {hashed private key}` header as well as the following body: